Skip to content

 regeNAD is an innovatively formulated complex to increase NAD levels - with luteolin and apigenin.

-In addition, age-related diseases such as diabetes, heart disease and neurological disorders can also affect melatonin production.
+In addition, age-related diseases such as diabetes, heart disease and neurological disorders also affect melatonin production.
 These diseases can directly affect the function of the pineal gland or affect other factors in the body that regulate melatonin production.

 Literature